microsoft-dx/xamarin-fundamentals/4. UI elements/Readme.md

 The Resource drawable folders are named this way because a version of the icon is needed for all sizes of the mobile devices, there fore the specific icon needs to be included in the proejects files on all mobile platforms, just like below:
 <p align="center"><img height="350" alt="Icons" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/android-icons.PNG?raw=true" margin=auto></p>

-A great icons website is [material.io](https://material.io/icons/) which also provides icons on various dimensions and formats.
+A great icons website is [material.io](https://material.io/icons/) which also provides icons on various dimensions and file formats.

+### Other native elements
+Of course, there are more native elements provided by Xamarin Forms but they weren't presented in this course as only the elements that were used were detailed.
+If you want more information about other elements, visit Xamarin Forms' [official page](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/).